Pittsfield: New cardiologist joins BMC staff

 Joanna S. Ballantine has joined the Trustees of Reservations as regional director serving the Berkshires, Pioneer Valley and Central Massachusetts, the nation's oldest statewide land conservation organization has announced.

-A native of Amherst, Ballantine will be based at the Trustees' offices in Stockbridge and Holyoke, where she will oversee field staff and properties
+A native of Amherst, Ballantine will be based at the Trustees' offices in Stockbridge and Holyoke, where she will oversee field staff and properties in the areas under her jurisdiction.

 A conservationist and outdoor enthusiast, Ballantine served as executive director of the Western Massachusetts-based Harold Grinspoon Foundation before joining the Trustees.
 While heading the HGF, Ballantine worked regionally, nationally and in Israel.